iobermeier/INDE-577-Data-Science-and-Machine-Learning/Supervised-Learning/1-Linear-Regression/READme.md

 After the data is modeled, we can further calculate mathematical properties such as mean, standard deviation, correlation, and covariance.

+## Understanding the Data
+(describe what the results of this dataset show)

 ## References & Further Reading:
 - [Wikipedia - Linear Regression](https://en.wikipedia.org/wiki/Linear_regression)